Ways to Protect Your Credit

 Seven Steps For Protecting Your Credit

-- Go Prepaid for Online Shopping
+1. Go Prepaid for Online Shopping

-Kim Zetter from Wired.com points out that using prepaid, loadable credit, or debit cards for internet purchases can add security to your finances.
+Using prepaid, loadable credit, or debit cards for internet purchases can add security to your finances.
 You can load an approximation to the card to cover the purchase in question, and after the funds have been withdrawn, banish the card for good.
 If you shop online frequently, you can also keep it around for future uses.

-- Check Your Credit Card Activity Often
+2. Check Your Credit Card Activity Often

-- Use a Fraud Alert to Your Advantage
+4. Use a Fraud Alert to Your Advantage

 After placing a fraud alert on your account, lenders must follow a stringent set of steps to verify your identity before granting loans or opening new lines of credit.
-This might be a bit of a nuisance for you, but imagine how useful it will be if a criminal attempts to steal your identity.
+This might be a bit of a nuisance but useful in the long run if a criminal attempts to steal your identity.

-- Know How to Identify a Phishing Scam
+5. Know How to Identify a Phishing Scam

 - Examine the sender.
 You should immediately take precaution with emails that originate from unknown or fishy sources.

 - Study the content.
 Is the body of the email littered with grammatical errors?

 - Determine the type of information requested.
 Avoid the email at all costs if it pressures you to provide extensive personal information such as your name, address, phone number, date of birth, gender, and more.

-- Get a Free Annual Credit Report
+7. Get a Free Annual Credit Report

 Lastly, you should always take advantage of a free periodic credit report offered by AnnualCreditReport.com.
 Occasionally checking in on your credit report will keep you updated on any suspicious activity, and you can immediately report it to the credit bureaus and associated lending companies as soon as you notice it.